wildmountainfarms/wild-graphql-datasource/README.md

   * Prettify the query with the click of a button
 * `from` and `to` variables are given to the query via [native GraphQL variables](https://graphql.org/learn/queries/#variables)
 * Variables section of the query editor supports interpolation of string values using [Grafana variables](https://grafana.com/docs/grafana/latest/dashboards/variables/add-template-variables/). (\*not supported in alerting or other backend-only queries)
-* Multiple parsing options are supported allowing for a single GraphQL query to return many different data point with different formats.
+* Multiple parsing options are supported allowing for a single GraphQL query to return many different data points with different formats.
   * Each parsing option has its own labels, which can be populated by a field in the response.
 These labels are used to group the response into different data frames.
   * Labels can be used to change the display name by using `${__field.labels["displayName"]}` under Standard options > Display name.
 * This is a backend plugin, so alerting is supported